-The FPB is recommending that government not renew or approve any forest stewardship plans that don’t meet the standards set out in the Forest and Range Practices Act, and that the public consultation process be improved.
-A copy of the report can be found here .
+The FPB is recommending that the government not renew or approve any forest stewardship plans that don’t meet the standards set out in the Forest and Range Practices Act and that the public consultation process be improved.
+A copy of the report can be found here.

 Less recently, the Forest Practices Board released a report entitled A Decade in Review: Observations on Regulation of Forest and Range Practices in BC in May 2014.
 The report provides observations and ratings for the components of the legislative framework concluding that: